valeramaniuk/pswd_validator/README.md

 Specifically a password MUST:
 - Have an 8 character minimum
 - AT LEAST 64 character maximum
-- Allow all ASCII characters and spaces (unicode optional) **unicode is disallowed in the current version**
+- Allow all ASCII characters and spaces (unicode optional) **In the current version only ASCII letters, digits and punctuation is allowed**
 - Not be a common password

 It can be supplied with the newline separated file containing known weak passwords or the tool can fetch ~1M